This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-ColumnDetailed description
+columnDetailed description

 • Click the Copy button at the far right of the digest value to copy the digest value

-Manifest InformationDisplays manifest type and detailed content
+Manifest informationDisplay the manifest type and details

-• Copy Manifest click to copy the manifest value
+• Click Copy Manifest to copy the manifest value

-• Download click to download the manifest as a JSON file
+• Click Download to download the manifest as a JSON file

-Delete image tags
+Delete image tag

 Caution